 - Clothing, shoes, jewelry, and accessories

-So, you might be thinking you have something that fits into these categories (or the many others not mentioned due to lack of space!)
-Visit the full list of Etsy categories to get some more inspiration and a feel for what others are selling.
+So, you might be thinking you have something that fits into these categories (or the many others not mentioned due to lack of space!).

 Search Etsy by popular items and see what’s hot.
 Can you make it, too?
 Can you make it better?
 For example, can you personalize it?
 Theme it?
 Commit to using only certain products to make it?
 Does your hometown have an export or famous tie that you can incorporate to make it feel local and homemade?
 Anything that makes it stand out from the crowd.
 Look for gaps in the market too.
 Found a category that’s a bit thin on the ground?
 Perhaps you’ve got just the thing it’s lacking.
 By now you’re probably thinking of your product — if you weren’t already.

 Step 1: Register and Choose a Name